psychiatric-genomics-consortium/sex-stratified-depression/README.md

 git clone https://github.com/psychiatric-genomics-consortium/sex-stratified-depression.git
 ```

 A three column depression phenotype file (Family ID, Individuals ID, depression status (control = 1, case = 2)) is required in the working directory and will need to have the same filename as your imputed data with a .pheno suffix.
 A header row in the phenotype file is optional if you are planning to use PLINK for the GWAS, but regenie will require a header row (FID, IID, depression).
-If your depression phenotype is also in column six of the fam file and you plan to use PLINK for the GWAS, you will need to delete the lines starting --pheno from the GWAS scripts in step 5, otherwise the GWAS will be performed twice with two identical outputs.

 The schematic below illustrates the analysis pipeline: